Retire With Dividend Growth Investing

 Dividend Yield is looking at returns today while Dividend Growth is looking at future growth.

-As a dividend investor, you will go through a few ideas during your investing journey.
+As a dividend investor, you will explore a few ideas during your investing journey.

 Another one is to try the Dogs of the TSX and get the highest yield within the largest market cap stocks on the TSX.